 Since my initial training I have upgraded my qualifications to include:

 - Body Control Pilates (BCP) Basic and Intermediate Mat Certification

 - Level 4 Advanced Exercise Instructor (Back Care)

 - Level 3 - Exercise for Older Adults Certification

-For the past thirteen years now, I have been working as an independent Pilates teacher.
-I enjoy every minute of it and the freedom of being my own boss.
-I can already look back on many happy hours during which I was able to help my clients reach the goals they had set for themselves and in particular when get free of debilitating back or neck aches.
+For the past nineteen years now, I have been working as an independent Pilates teacher.
+I enjoy every minute of it and I can already look back on many happy hours when I was able to help my clients reach the goals they had set for themselves and in particular when they get in control of debilitating back or neck aches.